timekit-io/js-sdk/README.md

 timekit.findTime(
-    emails,     // [Array] list of emails as strings for users future,     // [String] max time into the future, written as "3 months" length      // [String] length of the timeslots, written as "30 minutes" );
+    emails,     // [Array] list of emails as strings for users filters,    // [Mixed] specify advanced filters to slice data (see http://developers.timekit.io/v2/docs/find-time-filters) future,     // [String] max time into the future, written as "3 months" length,     // [String] length of the timeslots, written as "30 minutes" sort        // [String] how should the resulting events be sorted (asc or desc) );

 timekit.getAccoutns();